FloatingArrayDesign/FAModel/famodel/ontology/README.md

 ### Mooring Line Configurations

 The mooring line configurations lists the segment lengths and line types that make up each mooring line.
 Each line has a name that can then be specified as the MooringConfigID in the mooring systems section.
-The anchoring radius (also known as the span), fairlead radius, and fairlead depth are also specified for each line configuration.
+The span is specified for each configuration, which represents the distance in the x-y plane between the two connection points of the line - i.e. between fairlead and anchor, or for shared lines, fairlead and fairlead.
+Fairlead radius and fairlead depth are specified in the [Platform](#platforms) section.
  Each line contains a list of sections that details the line section type and length.
 The line type name connects to information in the mooring [line section properties](#mooring-line-section-properties).
 Additionally, before and after each line section has an optional input which can list the